Cochineal: Modern uses

 Because it has a complicated structure involving multiple chemical groups, it is very difficult to create a synthetic molecule for cochineal.
 In 1991, carminic acid was first synthesized in the laboratory by organic chemists.
-In 2018, researchers genetically engineered the microbe Aspergillus nidulans to produce carminic acid.
+In 2018, researchers genetically engineered the fungus Aspergillus nidulans to produce carminic acid; the bacterium Escherichia coli was engineered to produce carminic acid in 2021.

 Risks and labeling

 In spite of the widespread use of carmine-based dyes in food and cosmetic products, a small number of people have been found to experience occupational asthma, food allergy and cosmetic allergies (such as allergic rhinitis and cheilitis), IgE-mediated respiratory hypersensitivity, and in rare cases anaphylactic shock.
-In 2009 the FDA ruled that labels of cosmetics and food that include cochineal extract must include that information on their labels (under the name "cochineal extract" or "carmine").
-In 2006 the FDA stated it found no evidence of a "significant hazard" to the general population.
-In the EU authorities list carmine as additive E 120 in the list of EU-approved food additives.
+In 2009, the FDA ruled that labels of cosmetics and food that include cochineal extract must include that information on their labels (under the name "cochineal extract" or "carmine").
+In 2006, the FDA stated it found no evidence of a "significant hazard" to the general population.
+In the EU, authorities list carmine as additive E 120 in the list of EU-approved food additives.
 An artificial, non-allergenic cochineal dye is labeled E 124.